-UDC has been tapped to develop a four-week hybrid certification program for the District’s Gun Violence Prevention initiative.
+UDC has been tapped to develop a four-week hybrid gun violence prevention certification program for the Violence Prevention & Community Wellness Initiative.
 To jump-start the curriculum design, UDC retained content expert Dr. Jason Willis to lead the curriculum’s overall design and incorporate insights, information, and consideration of theories, strategies, applications, and community practices with inputs from UDC faculty, recommended local experts, and participating DC government agencies (employing Violence Interrupters) in September 2021.

-The hybrid non-academic certification will be offered at UDC and begin April 2022.
+The hybrid certification at UDC had its inaugural cohort in July 2022.
 It is targeted to train cohorts of Violence Interrupters (250-300 District employees).
 The framework and curriculum will cover the following topics (based on input from UDC faculty, local experts, DC agencies in September 2021):

 - Mindfulness, meditation

 - Youth Development

 Participants will be equipped with knowledge, skills, and abilities (KSAs) such as:

 - Adequate knowledge of court-involved systems and other service care systems in the District of Columbia area (e.g., DOES, RSA, DBH, etc.)